We

 cool, Lurch is here),

-follows the noise and finds Mrs. Faraday
+follows the noise, and finds Mrs. Faraday

 playing away.
 She hasn't seen Jennifer, so

-Andrea keeps looking and heads outside.
-She
+Andrea keeps looking and heads outside,

-searches the grounds and the boathouse
+searches the grounds, including the

 same room as before, finding Faraday and